dmulyalin/nornir-salt/README.md

 # nornir-salt
-Collection of Nornir plugins used with SALTSTACK Nornir modules - proxy, execution.
+Collection of Nornir plugins used with [SALTSTACK Nornir modules](https://github.com/dmulyalin/salt-nornir).

-All plugins and functions can be used with Nornir directly as well.
+All plugins and functions can be used with Nornir directly.

 # Installation